I've just been elected as my church Women's Ministries leader. Where do I find out what I am supposed to do?

 I've heard about six challenge issues in Women's Ministries.
 What are they and how can I help?

 The six challenge issues are areas of particular concern for women.
 They are abuse, health risks, leadership training and mentoring, literacy, poverty, and work load.
 Each of these challenges is an opportunity for ministry.
 Your local women's ministries may already have ministries to address some of these issues which you may become involved in.
 If such programs do not yet exist you can start your own using support and resources from your Women's Ministries directors.
-To learn more about these issues click here.
+Learn more

 Does Women's Ministries have sermons by women available to use?
 How do I get one or more?